fresher-unnamed-0b/TheWestSpringBible/.github/ISSUE_TEMPLATE/script-issue-template.md

 **Example:** The script returned an error saying 'File not found'.

 ### What operating system and version are you using?
-Please include the operating system (e.g., Windows 10, Ubuntu 20.04) and version.
+Please include the operating system (e.g., Windows 10, Windows 11) and version.

 ### What version of the script are you using?
-If possible, include the version number or commit hash of the script that caused the issue.
+If possible, include the commit hash of the script that caused the issue.

 ### Any error messages or logs?
 Include any error messages, output logs, or terminal output that may help in diagnosing the issue.